flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - page number, note and tag
     - took notes on a ton of info that way
     - then built an app that let me shunt it all into databases
+    - Went back to Zotero yesterday
+        - Couldn't get it to work and it doesn't work the way I want it to.
+- Aram - I liked endnote when someone else was paying for it.

 ## 2022-07-21